RSE-Sheffield/RSE-Sheffield.github.io/_posts/2023-07-18-benchmarking-flamegpu2-on-h100-a100-and-v100-gpus.md

   + 16 NVIDIA Tesla T4 16GB PCIe GPUs

 The newly available H100 GPUs in Stanage are the [300W PCIe variant][nvidia-h100-architecture], this means that for some workloads the university's 500W A100 SXM4 GPUs may offer higher performance (with higher power consumption).

-Multi-GPU workloads which perform a large volume of GPU to GPU communication may also be better suited to the A100 nodes than the H100 nodes.
+For example, multi-GPU workloads which perform a large volume of GPU to GPU communication may be better suited to the A100 nodes than the H100 nodes.
 The new H100 nodes in Stanage each contain 2 GPUs which are only connected via PCIe to the host.
 The existing A100 nodes each contain 4 GPUs which are directly connected to one another via NVLink and are connected to the host via PCIe.
 The NVLink interconnect offers higher memory bandwidth for GPU to GPU communication, which combined with twice as many GPUs per node may lead to shorter application run-times than offered by the H100 nodes.